g-leech/argmin-gravitas/metrics.md

 #### Spiegelhalter on the quality of a statistic
 [David Spiegelhalter][Spieg] has a nice rule of thumb for how much to trust estimates:

-* 4* : Very reliable.
+* 4* : Very reliable: warranting belief.
 * 3* : Good, but could be 25% out either way.
 * 2* : Poor.
 Could be half or double the given value.
-* 1* : Some indication; maybe the correct order of magnitude?
+* 1* : Not a generalisable result; maybe within a few orders of magnitude.
-* 0* : No information content.
+* 0* : Simply made up.
+No information content.
 Even odds of having correct sign.

+(Obviously for some things - pharmacology and space travel come to mind - anything but 4* is unacceptably poor.)

 <a name="cochrane-quality"></a>